kvakvs/ErlangRT/README.rst

     * ``make test`` - runs the tests
     * ``make build`` and ``make build-rel`` - builds but does not run the debug and the release target respectively

+Currently the emulator expects to have preloaded BEAM modules from OTP 21 located in `../otp` relative to the project directory.

 Editing and Code Navigation
 ```````````````````````````